taksenov/test-task-chat/README.md

 # test-task-chat

-This simple chat app demonstrate the WebSocket by the backend and frontend side.
+This simple chat app demonstrates WebSocket by the backend and the frontend side.

 0. Get this app: